AndersDeath/diary2/README.md

 # 28 June 2022 - Tuesday - Yerevan

-i improveed a bit shell for study and did other things.
+I improveed a bit shell for study and did other things.

+# 29 June 2022 - Tuesday - Yerevan

+Today I've visited doctor.
+They got analysis and i've just started process of preparation to Surgery